-Section 4 of this bill revises existing law, which prohibits a person from applying to attend a program of treatment for the abuse of alcohol or drugs in lieu of serving his sentence if the person is convicted of a first offense of driving under the influence and had a concentration of alcohol of 0.18 or more in his blood or breath, by reducing the required concentration of alcohol to 0.15.
-(NRS 484.37937)
+Existing law allows a person the option of applying to undergo a program of treatment for the abuse of alcohol or drugs in lieu of serving his or her sentence if the person is convicted of a first offense of driving under the influence and had a concentration of alcohol of less than 0.18 in his or her blood or breath.
+(NRS 484C.320) Section 3 of this bill allows such a person to choose that option only if the person had a concentration of alcohol of less than 0.15 in his or her blood or breath.

-Section 5 of this bill requires a court to order an evaluation to determine whether a person is an abuser of alcohol or other drugs if the person is convicted of a first offense of driving under the influence and had a concentration of alcohol of 0.15 or more in his blood or breath.
-(NRS 484.37943)
+Existing law requires a court to order an evaluation to determine whether a person is an abuser of alcohol or other drugs if the person is convicted of a first offense of driving under the influence and had a concentration of alcohol of 0.18 or more in his or her blood or breath.
+(NRS 484C.350) Section 4 of this bill requires a court to order such an evaluation of such a person if the person had a concentration of alcohol of 0.15 or more in his or her blood or breath.